glory-violet/mainworkingdirectory/README.md

-## PART-4 - Installing MongoDB and its Dependencies on EC2:
+## PART-4 - Installing MongoDB and its Dependencies on EC2 _Tutorial:
 #### MongoDB is a popular NoSQL database management system developed by MongoDB Inc. It stores data in a flexible, JSON-like format and is known for its scalability, performance, and ability to handle unstructured or semi-structured data.

 #### Use Cases - Installing MongoDB on the EC2 instance is required to set up the database system that stores the application's data.